-August is an extremely popular month to travel, especially to Europe, where temperatures are set to soar.
-Prices tend to skyrocket, too, as the school holiday rush means that families will be nabbing flights to make the most of their fixed six weeks off.
+August is an extremely popular month to travel, especially to Europe, when temperatures soar.
+Prices tend to skyrocket, too, as the school holiday rush means that families nab flights to make the most of their fixed six weeks off.

-Of course, there are brilliant places to visit all over the world during the month of August.
-Whether you're after a hot island holiday, a life-changing wildlife experience, or an unexpected long-term adventure on the road less travelled, we've got you covered.
+Of course, there are brilliant places to visit all over the world during August.
+Whether you're after a hot island holiday, a life-changing wildlife experience or an unexpected long-term adventure on the road less travelled, we've got you covered.

 Skip ahead to your chosen travel type by clicking on one of the below, or keep scrolling for the full list:

 Croatia's hottest (and driest) month is August - with temps climbing as high as 28°C - so of course the likes of Dubrovnik, Split, Hvar and other classic destinations will be packed with visitors making the most of the sun.

 Alternatively, why not skip Plitvice and Krka and head to one of Croatia's six lesser-visited national parks?
 Kornati may be tricky to visit, but it is perfect for true explorers.
 Paklenica National Park is another gem, ideal for hikers unafraid of a hot, hot hike.

 Matera is one of Basilicata's biggest draws and was named one of two 2019 European Capitals of Culture.
 A few days is the perfect amount of time to delve deeper into how Matera turned its reputation around from 'Italy's shame' to 'iconic cultural hot spot'.